MegazoneDSG/poi-mapper/README.md

 ### CellType

-This is the CellType class of Apaceh poi.
+This is the CellType enums.
 If the model class does not match CellType, it will not be converted.

 | option  | Matching Java Class | description |
 |------------|--------|--------|